 Mandatory Name Assignment: All of you should first complete the Mandatory Name Assignment by the end of the first week of class.
 Read the instructions below for the first assignment which requires you to send me your name in Microsoft Word format as an attachment.
 Yes, your name must be in a file sent as an attachment, so do NOT send me your name in an email message and think that you have completed this assignment.
-Send the attachment to my BSC email address, i.e. ccavell@bluefieldstate.edu.
+Send the attachment to my HCC email address, i.e. ccavell@bluefieldstate.edu.
 Once I receive it, you will have a "completed" noted on your grade sheet on the course Moodle page under "Mandatory Name Assignment".
 The reason for this exercise is that you need to know how to send a Microsoft Word attachment, because later in the course you will each have to upload and submit a copy of your research papers formatted in Microsoft Word to the Turnitin website as well as sending me a copy to my BSC email.
-Remember: use Microsoft Word and not Microsoft Works as an editor [NOTE: Microsoft Word is freely downloadable from MyBSC].
-Also note that the Research Paper Guidelines have been updated and will tell you all you need to know to complete the Research Paper.
+Remember: use Microsoft Word and note Microsoft Word and note that the Research Paper Guidelines have been updated and will tell you all you need to know to complete the Research Paper.